brycewray/eleventy_solo/src/posts/2020/05/battle-ios-email-heavyweights.md

 ### No funny business, period

-MailMate users require a no-nonsense email app, and are used to an equally firm adherence to email standards, which ensures their emails' archival safety for years to come.
+MailMate users require a no-nonsense email app, and are used to an equally firm adherence to email standards, which ensures their emails can not only "talk" to any other receiving client out there but also rest in archival safety, now and for years to come.
 Both of these apps deliver on that.

 MailMate users also are used to a complete lack of privacy-compromising shenanigans between the app of choice and their email vendor.
 Same goes for AltaMail and Preside on that score, too.
 For your reference:
 - [AltaMail privacy policy](https://mobile.eurosmartz.com/privacy.html)